 Sales of outdoor resin furniture has been phenomenal; with most of our referrals coming from neighbors asking other neighbors where they bought their patio sets.

 We pride ourselves in carrying many Canadian Made products.

-Home decor items include lighting, statues, curtain panels, candles/candle holders, area rugs, coffee/end tables and artwork.
+Home decor items include lighting, table decor, coffee/end tables and artwork.
 The artwork was introduced in January of 2005 and has grown from one supplier to five.
-Some home decor items we carry are different and quirky, some are mainstream, but all are worth the trip downtown.
-The good selection of quality silk trees and plants has been a destination shopping item for as long as Charter House has been in business.
+Some home decor items we carry are different and quirky, some are mainstream, but all are worth having a look at.
+A good selection of quality silk trees and plants has been a destination shopping item for as long as Charter House has been in business.

 The amount of Christmas decorations and home decor items have been growing steadily over the past several years.
 Our Christmas open house (held either the second or third Saturday in November each year) is a “must attend” event.
-Much thanks to Garth at Van Houtte Coffee for donating coffee every year for this event.
-Our in-store 6′ Nutcracker statue which was aquired from Garth, inherited his name.
-He is dressed up for every holiday & special occasion and there are plans to make a catalogue featuring him.
+Our in-store 6′ Nutcracker statue is dressed up for every holiday & special occasion.

 Customers are fascinated by the construction of the building, the old time safe on the first and second floors, the general history of the building and surrounding areas.

 The owners have maintained the heritage look of the building from the exposed wood beams to the original safes and windows.
 Unfortunately the original boiler became inefficient so steam heat was replaced by forced air furnaces in 2005.
 There are two floors of retail space and the other four floors have storage and artist spaces.
-Charter House Interiors is a relaxed shopping experience.
-Enjoy a cup of coffee and a homemade meal in one of the few remaining heritage buildings in Saskatoon which is open to the public.
+Charter House Interiors is worth the trip downtown for a relaxed shopping experience.